Jorge Xavier Murrieta

 Jorge Xavier Murrieta Fernández (born 23 November 1985) is a sailor from Mexico.

 Murrieta is North American Champion in two different classes: J/24 and Snipe.
-He won the 2009 J/24 North Americans, hosted by the Club Náutico Valle de Bravo in México, and the 2010 Snipe North American Championship hosted by the Ponce Yacht and Fishing Club in Puerto Rico.
+He won the 2009 J/24 North Americans, hosted by the Club Náutico Valle de Bravo in Mexico, and the 2010 Snipe North American Championship hosted by the Ponce Yacht and Fishing Club in Puerto Rico.